microsoft/FluidFramework/packages/runtime/container-runtime/src/gc/gcEarlyAdoption.md

 ## What's on by default

-GC Mark Phase is enabled by default, as explained above.
-This includes marking objects that are ready to be deleted as **Tombstones**.
+GC Mark Phase is enabled by default, which includes marking objects that are ready to be deleted as Tombstones.
 FF will log an informational event if/when a Tombstoned object is loaded - a scenario that would represent data loss if Sweep were enabled.
 The eventName for the Tombstone log ends with `GC_Tombstone_DataStore_Requested`.